 The Benedictine University Archives actively collects institutional records and accepts donations of personal papers.
 If you're interested in donating a collection or have questions or concerns about discarding materials from your office, contact us or complete our online submission form.

-The Benedictine University Archives welcomes donations from faculty, alumni, and community members.
+The University Archives welcomes donations from faculty, alumni, and community members.
 Of particular interest are the personal papers of faculty, administrators, and alumni including photographs, scrapbooks, programs, publications, and other materials that document one’s time at the school.
-Please Contact Us to discuss transferring these materials to the Archives.
+Please contact us to discuss transferring these materials to the Archives.

 Transferring College Records

-As the official repository of University records, the Archives actively collects materials documenting the history of Benedictine University.
-If your office, department, or organization has records to transfer, please contact the Archives to discuss your donation.
+As the official repository of University records, the University Archives actively collects materials documenting the history of Benedictine University.
+If your office, department, or organization has records to transfer, please contact us to discuss your donation.